What is a bootcamp prep course?

 What is the class size?

-No more than 12 people per class.
-For groups larger than five, we'll have both an instructor and teaching assistant present, maintaining a 1:5 or better ratio of teachers to learners.
+We feel very strongly about the value of small classes with high instructor coverage.
+We'll never put you in a room with more than 12 students.
+For groups larger than five, we'll have both an instructor and teaching assistant present, maintaining a 1:5 or better ratio of teachers to students.

 When and where do we meet?

-We meet two evenings per week from 6:30pm - 9:30pm.
+We meet two evenings per week, usually from 6:30pm - 9:30pm.
 Details for each location can be found at the top of their respective page.

 What Happens if I have to Miss a Class?

-If you have to miss just one class, we will work with you to get you caught up.
-We'll share notes, screen captures, and meet with you over Screen Hero before the next class starts.
+If you have to miss just 1 class, we will work with you to get you caught up.
+We'll share notes and a video capture of the lesson with you, and our instructors will make themselves available to answer questions for you during office hours.

-If you know you'll have to miss multiple classes, we recommend you wait for a later course offering.
+If you know you'll have to miss multiple classes, we recommend you register for a later course offering.

 What does it cost?